Swiss-Sarge/SAR_AI/README.md

 - implemented configurable humanity system
 - some minor fixes for debugging
 - implemented version number to track issues reported
+- got rid of the AI communication and warning about friendly fire (CHECK INSTALL down below, there was an addition!)

 Version 1.0.0